 I think the entire message of the lecture can be distilled into one slide, number 29, which has one Quran quotation:

 And [thus it is:] had thy Sustainer so willed, all those who live on earth would surely have attained to faith, all of them: dost thou, then, think that thou couldst compel people to believe, notwithstanding that no human being can ever attain to faith otherwise than by God's leave, and [that] it is He who lays the loathsome evil [of disbelief] upon those who will not use their reason?“

 The question and answer session was also recorded.
 However, I am not publishing the full audio recording for two main reasons:

-Instead, I have listened to the Q&A session and, where I regard the questions as being worth sharing, have written down a condensed version of the questions.
-I have then published the audio of my answers.
+Instead, I have listened to the Q&A session and, where I regard a question as being worth sharing, have written down a condensed version of the question.
+I have then published the audio of my answer.

 While answering this question, I went back to slide 46 which is reproduced below.